ooyala/hastur-server/FAQ.md

 Hostnames are often wildly inaccurate even in meticulously managed networks.
 They get reused, mispelled, changed by accident, and sometimes are totally meaningless (as in EC2).
 Hastur agent, by default, creates /etc/uuid if it doesn't exist and writes a UUID in there that it uses from then on to identify the system.
-As many of the network names as are available are read from the system and stored in Hastur's LookupByKey column family for later translation back to hostnames.
+As many of the network names as are available are read from the system and stored in Hastur's lookup_by_key column family for later translation back to hostnames.
 Ohai data is also used in this stage where available.

 ## What about security?